Introduction

 t!(i18n, new_key, new_count = move || 2); // -> "2 items"

-note: for the count arg to plurals/ranges, the value provided must be single variable (whitespaces around are supported though).
+countarg to plurals, the value provided must be a single variable (whitespaces around it is supported).

 Or by an actual value: